Freeseer/freeseer/docs/README.md

 Once you've made your changes to the documentation, rebuild the HTML output.

-    $ cd freeseer-docs/
+    $ cd docs/
+    $ make clean # Optional.
+Removes the build/ directory.
+Use if experiencing issues due to Sphinx's cache.
     $ make html

+Your updated HTML files should be in `docs/build/html/`.

+There are two ways to view the built documentation locally:
-Your updated HTML files should be in`freeseer-docs/build/html/`, and you can view them with your web browser.
+1. Open any of the HTML files in `docs/build/html/` with your web browser.
+2. Serve the contents of `docs/build/html/` from a local server.
+   You can easily do this by running `python -m SimpleHTTPServer` from `docs/build/html` and navigating your browser to `localhost:8000`.

 **Tip:** GitHub can render reStructredText (but doesn't support Sphinx markup).
          View any .rst file to see how it looks.